Catholic liturgy: Liturgy of the Hours

 The Liturgy of the Hours consecrates the whole course of day and night to God.
-Lauds and Vespers and Matins are major hours, little hours are Terce, Sext and None; the Compline is the last canonical hour of the day.
+Matins, Lauds and Vespers are major hours; little hours are Terce, Sext and None; Compline is the last canonical hour of the day.

 Members of the consecrated life are officially assigned by the church to intone the liturgy of the hours.
 They, as well as bishops, priests, and deacons, are obliged to pray at least the main parts of the Liturgy of the Hours vicariously for the faithful.
 Communities of contemplative orders are obliged to pray the liturgy of hours in choir.

 Liturgical books and rubrics

 The forms used in the Latin Church for the individual celebrations can be found in the liturgical books of the Roman Rite (Roman Missal, Rituale Romanum, Book of Hours, the Ceremonial of Bishops etc.) which were revised as part of the liturgical reform (and translated into the national languages).
 The Catholic liturgy also includes the liturgies of the various Eastern churches in communion with Rome, which follow their own oriental rites.
 The Constitution on the Sacred Liturgy also acknowledged scope for "legitimate variations and adaptations to different groups, regions, and peoples, especially in mission lands, provided that the substantial unity of the Roman rite is preserved".
 Furthermore, there are special forms of the Roman rite in various religious orders, for example the Carthusian Rite, the Cistercian Rite, the rite of the Dominicans and the Premonstratensians.

+In 2018, the Liturgy Formation Subcommittee of the Bishops of England and Wales' Department for Christian Life and Worship oversaw the development and publication of a Study Guide to Catholic Liturgy, edited by Peter McGrail and Martin Foster.
+The Bishops' Liturgy Office observed that "an introductory 'text book' ... would be useful in many areas of the Church's life, including those preparing for ordination, priestly and diaconal, lay liturgical ministers, catechists and teachers in Catholic schools".

+Liturgy offices

+The development of sound liturgical policies and resources, liturgical catechesis, the translation of liturgical texts and similar activities are undertaken by diocesan and national liturgy offices.
+For example, in New Zealand, each diocese a liturgy office which "provides support and training in liturgy for parishes, and to assist the bishop with diocesan liturgical celebrations", along with a National Liturgy Office based in Wellington.